mmuller88/cdk-alps-graph-ql/README.md

 # Limitations / Issues / TODOS

-- (AWS) Authorizer and Validator are not supported yet
-- only alps YAML files are supported. alps JSON files will be added
+- only ALPS YAML files are supported.
+ALPS JSON files will be added
-- only Lambda integrations are supported and the endpoints are per default mapped to lambdas with the same name as the operationId.